x

 “I call myself a mom with blinders until he passed away,” she said.
 “Now, my eyes see so much that no parent should see.
 But I am grateful that I see it because I can pass awareness.”

-Leos says she recently spoke with Andrea Garcia's parents.
-The 31-year-old mother was found unresponsive by deputies in the booking section of the jail on Sept.
+Leos says she recently spoke with the parents of 31-year-old Andrea Garcia, a mother who was found unresponsive by deputies in the booking section of the jail on Sept.
 22. According to authorities, Garcia appeared to have experienced a medical episode exacerbated by her detoxing conditions.

 In partnership with Garcia’s family, Loes is planning a peaceful protest this weekend.